grannycart/by-sound-alone_source/notes-and-edits/completed_second-round_edits.md

 	* So at some point, it should be _pulling_ them to the depths
 	* akin to the cruelty and evil of power --- the Authorities; but where the Authority cruelty is random, nature's cruelty is deliberate
 	* The only way they survive in nature's cruelty is through their grimey, rational machine, the submarine. the submarine which always makes sense, if you can just figure it out
-* [ ] think about writing a whole second novel worth of stuff into the comments of subworld
-	* The uncommented text becomes the accessible, readable adventure story.
-	* The comments become the metaphysical parallel "stalker" type story.
-	* Maybe this is during another read-through edit (after you finish the "complete first draft" and have people reading that) where you take care of all remaining unresolved comments and notes.
-		* maybe like every 1k words of main text there should be some bit of meta-writing?
-		* in each place that there is some over-wrought symbol; double down on it in the comments: like when the crane is a crone's finger, in the comments make it a whole bony hand of an ancient and giant witch, reaching up from the depths to ward off the demons... or something like that.
 * manliness:
 	* One thing I'm trying to do in this book is salvage the lone-male fantasy
 		* First by making it not exclusively "male"